Şahane Sultan Bedenlier

 I have a bachelor's and a master's degree in Political Science and International Relations from the University of Reading, England.

 I worked as the Trade and Investment Manager at the British Embassy in Ankara, Turkiye on developing and maintaining senior level contacts in the Turkish public and private sectors.
-Produced, researched, wrote, and maintained reports on financial and legal sectors, environment, and water in line with the United Kingdom strategy.
+Produced, researched, wrote, and maintained reports on financial and legal sectors, environment, and water.

 I was later employed as a foreign policy advisor at the Turkish Parliament and was appointed as a member of the National Executive Committee of People's Ascent Party, founded by Professor Yasar Nuri Ozturk.
-The party followed the founding principles of Turkiye, led by Mustafa Kemal Ataturk; pluralistic democracy, national sovereignty, and independence.
-Working with one of the most eminent and influential professors, who was a staunch supporter of laicism and its compatibility with Quran's Islam has allowed me to further my academic knowledge while acting as a politician.
-I ran for Congress in the 2007 general elections.
+The party followed the founding principles of Turkiye, led by Mustafa Kemal Ataturk; national sovereignty, independence, constitutional democracy, unitary centralized state based on laicism.
+Working as a political analyst with one of the most eminent and influential professors of the region, who was a staunch supporter of laicism and its compatibility with Quran's Islam has allowed me to further my academic knowledge while acting as a politician.
+I ran for the Congress in the 2007 Turkish general elections.

-I have traveled to more than 20 countries in Asia, Africa, and Europe.
-I live in Paso Robles with my husband.
+I have traveled to more than 20 countries in Asia, Africa, and Europe